China to charge 12 from Hong Kong caught fleeing by boat

 Authorities have denied family and lawyers access to the 12, insisting they be represented by officially appointed lawyers.

-Reporting By Sharon Tam, Twinnie Siu and Jessie Pang; Writing by Anne Marie Roantree; Editing by Robert Birsel
+Reporting By Sharon Tam, Twinnie Siu and Jessie Pang; Writing by Anne Marie Roantree, Editing by Robert Birsel and Timothy Heritage

 Our Standards: The Thomson Reuters Trust Principles.